 User management in Linux

-The following sections explain how Advanced Server Access manages users on Linux servers.
+The following table explains how Advanced Server Access manages users on Linux servers.

 By default, Advanced Server Access creates server usernames that follow the most restrictive Linux naming conventions.
 Usernames can contain lowercase letters (a-z), numbers (0-9), dashes (-), and underscores (_), can't be a reserved name, and have a maximum length of 32 characters.
 In the event a username collision occurs, an attempt is made to differentiate between users by appending a number to the server username.